Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 Rubbermaid Easy Find Vented Lids Food Storage Containers, Set of 21 ($26.97; amazon.com)

-This set of storage containers features a built-in lid vent to avoid excessive splatter in the microwave while warming your food up.
+This set of storage containers features a built-in lid vent to avoid excessive splatter in the microwave while warming up your food.

 Rubbermaid Brilliance Food Storage Containers, Set of 10 ($17.99; amazon.com)